pollyweb-org/pollyweb-docs/4 ⚙️ Solution/50 🫥 Agent domains/Storage 💾/💾🫥 Storage agent.md

 1. **Can users limit the storage space used by a given domain?**

     Yes.
-    - [Storage 💾 agents](<💾🫥 Storage agent.md>) allow users to define maximum allocation space per domain.
+    - [Storage 🗃️ agents](<🗃️🫥 Storage agent.md>) allow users to define maximum allocation space per domain.

     ---